USAFA-ECE/ece382/docs/Assignments/homework1.md

 - Run the installer by double-clicking the `ccs_setup_12.x.x.xxxxx.exe` executable.
 - Begin the installation process, by default it will ask you to install under the `C:\ti` folder, which is recommended.
 - Select `Custom Installation` (Recommended)
-- Select the processor support for `SimpleLink MSP432 MCUs`.
+- Select the processor support for `SimpleLink MSP432 MCUs` and click Next.
 - Ensure the default Install debug probe is selected and leave the rest unselected.
 - Click Next until installation begins.
 - Click Finish and your installation should proceed to completion.